 - Less flexibility.
 The roadmap that franchisors provide to their franchise owners can be a real blessing, providing detailed guidance and procedures.
 It can also serve as a point of frustration for those who want to try something different.
 Uniform operating procedures often prevent owners from implementing ideas they believe are in their best interests.

 At Benetrends, we provide tools and support to help franchise owners assess their businesses and gain necessary funds for start-up and ongoing operational work.
-To learn more about how Benetrends can help with franchise funding and support functions such as payroll, credit card processing, and insurance, schedule a consultation today.
+To learn more about how Benetrends can help with franchise funding and support functions such as credit card processing, and insurance, schedule a consultation today.